 Rell describes her work as being a reaction to the happenings in international pop culture, her surroundings, and daily life.
 She uses a variety of mediums to cover a range of subjects such as introversion, African American female identity, black representation in mass media, maladaptive daydreams, and millennial identity.

-Forthcoming solo show, Assemble Pittsburgh June 2019
+Solo show, Don’t Forget Your Kitchen’s, Assemble Pittsburgh June 2019

 Group Show, The Glow Up, Ace Hotel Pittsburgh PA, November 2018

 Group Show, Untitled, Flower House Wilkinsburg PA, October 2018

 Solo Show, These places I'm from, Carnegie Braddock Library, Braddock PA, June-August 2018